christykusuma/AdventureTime-Game/README.md

 # Adventure Time Game

 Help Finn beat the Ice King by shooting miniature versions of Jake the dog at him.
 Watch out for the ice blasts!
 A new batch of Ice Kings will come in to replace the ones that have been killed and scores will be counted.
-Use the arrow keys to move around and the space bar to shoot.<br><br>
+Use the arrow keys to move around and the space bar to shoot.<br>

 Feel free to play around with the <a target="_blank" href="http://christykusuma.com/game/">demo</a>.